 The mix of orange and lemon juices in the vinaigrette gives it a really nice balance of sweetness and tanginess.
 If you are in possession of a Meyer lemon, you could use that juice in place of the mix, and get to similar results Not exactly the same, that’s not the point, but something else wonderful.

+If you like your salmon cooked all the way through, that’s super fine, cook it how you like it.
 Having shared that, I think there is nothing finer than a piece of salmon with some dark pinkness inside.

 File this one under FEFCEEFAW (Fancy Enough for Company, Easy Enough for a Weekday).

 Other Weeknight Salmon Recipes:

 - Salmon Panzanella